xbeat/Machine-Learning/README.md

 Format restrictions in Large Language Models (LLMs) refer to constraints placed on the input or output of these models.
 These constraints can significantly impact the performance and capabilities of LLMs.

+## Understanding ROC Curve AUC

+Understanding ROC AUC

+An Area Under the Curve (AUC) of 0.5 in a Receiver Operating Characteristic (ROC) curve indicates that the classifier performs no better than random guessing.
+This represents a diagonal line from (0,0) to (1,1) in the ROC space, demonstrating zero discriminative ability.

 ## Fine-Tuning MISTRAL AI Model with Python

 Fine-Tuning MISTRAL AI Model